ksylvan/Zoom_OPM/README.md

 ## Dependencies

 The backend server and dashboard require additional setup and may have their own dependencies.
-Ensure that you've followed any provided setup instructions.
+Ensure that you've followed the provided [setup instructions](./backend/README.md).

 ### Known Issues